-But the real issue with the study was size.
-When it comes to statistics, size matters.
+Here’s where the study falls short: When it comes to statistics, size matters.
 Small studies aren’t powered to detect meaningful changes — and this study was a very small study.

-Only 27 women completed the first supplementation trial for safflower oil — and only thirteen completed the second!
+Only 27 women completed the first supplementation trial for safflower oil — and only 13 completed the second.
 Because of the small size, the drop in blood sugar could easily have been a fluke.

-There’s another issue: the decreased inflammation may have been statistically significant relative to the controls, but the absolute change was unimpressive — as little as a 0.3 point reduction.
-That doesn’t translate to a meaningful effect on your inflammation levels.
+Here’s another issue: the decreased inflammation may have been statistically significant relative to the controls, but the absolute change was unimpressive — as little as a 0.3 point reduction.
+That doesn’t translate to a meaningful effect on inflammation levels.

 These concerns should, at the very least, make you suspicious of the “safflower oil is metabolically healthy” conclusion, especially when you consider the science against linoleic acid, the main component of safflower oil.